PaloAltoNetworks/SkilletBuilder/README.md

 # SkilletBuilder
-Docs and tutorial for Skillet template building
+Docs, tools and tutorial for Skillet Building

-The main documentation provides generic manual instructionn for template creation.
+The main documentation provides generic manual instruction for template creation.

+Using these tools, it is possible to manually configure a NGFW, then generate a skillet from those changes.
+That skillet can then be used to configure N number of other NGFWs with some light editing to add variables.

 There is also a tutorial branch walking the user through an example Skillet use case.